SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/querying-offloaded.md

 ### Connecting via DataHub REST API

-DataHub server also can handle REST requests for Dremio query processing.
-DataHub server acts as a proxy for these requests and forwards them to Dremio for evaluation.
+The DataHub server also can handle REST requests for Dremio query processing.
+The DataHub server acts as a proxy for these requests and forwards them to Dremio for evaluation.
 This API might change any time.

 In contrast to directly calling the Dremio REST API, in this case authentication is done against DataHub; thus, you need to provide Cumulocity credentials instead of Dremio credentials.
 You need the corresponding Cumulocity permission to use this API.
 See section [Defining DataHub permissions and roles](/datahub/setting-up-datahub#defining-permissions) for further details on the required permission.
-In future releases it is planned that no authorization will be required due to the use of single sign-on.

 #### Request URLs

-The URL paths of proxied requests consist of
+The URL paths of proxied requests consist of:
 * the path of the microservice, which you will find in its application properties (see also section [Managing applications](/users-guide/administration#managing-applications))
 * the corresponding Dremio REST API path, prefixed by "/dremio".